-Development Contributions Plan City of Ryde Section 7.11 Development Contributions Plan 2020 repealed City of Ryde Section 94 Development Contributions Plan 2007 Interim Update (2014) from the date it took effect (1 July 2020).
+This development contributions plan repeals the City of Ryde Section 94 Development Contributions Plan 2007 Interim Update (2014) from the date it takes effect (1 July 2020).

-Funds held under the contributions plan that was repealed will be distributed to projects via the adopted Delivery Programs as resolved by Council on an annual basis.
+Funds held under the contributions plan to be repealed will be distributed to projects via the adopted Delivery Programs as resolved by Council on an annual basis.

 This plan does not affect development consents applying to land in the City of Ryde LGA containing conditions requiring contributions or levies under the above repealed plan.
-Contributions imposed on developments, but not yet paid under the repealed plan, when paid and held by Council will be distributed to projects via the adopted Delivery Programs as resolved by Council on an annual basis.
+Contributions imposed on developments, but not yet paid under the repealed plan,when paid and held by Council will be distributed to projects via the adopted Delivery Programs as resolved by Council on an annual basis.